-Students are required to complete MA 251 - MA Probability and Statistics or MA 121 - MA Calculus I. All incoming students are eligible for MA 251, but students interested MA 121 receive a placement based on performance on the Calculus Readiness Test, high school mathematics courses taken and performance in those courses, SAT mathematics score, and student self-evaluation.
+Students are required to complete MA 251 MA Probability and Statistics or MA 121 MA Calculus I. All incoming students are eligible for MA 251 and MA 121, but certain majors require MA 121.
+Please consult the Degree Planners for more information in this regard.